Drakkar-Software/OctoBot/README.md

 any other lib and take advantage of all the available data and create a very powerful trading strategy.

 Octobot's main feature is **evolution** : you can [install](https://docs.octobot.online/advanced_usage/tentacle-manager), [modify](https://developer.docs.octobot.online/guides/customize-your-octobot) and even [create](https://developer.docs.octobot.online/guides/developer-guide) any tentacle you want to build your ideal cryptocurrency trading robot.
-You can even share your OctoBot evolutions !
+You can even share your OctoBot evolutions!

 ## Installation
 OctoBot's installation is **very simple**... because **very documented** !
 See the [installation guides](https://www.octobot.online/guides/#installation) for more info.